-Literary study and creative writing prepare you for all kinds of directions after you leave Beloit.
+A degree in Creative Writing or Literary Studies at Beloit will prepare you for all kinds of directions after graduation.
 Learn to think critically and creatively, communicate effectively, and collaborate productively, and you will always be better for it in your chosen path.

 When you study Creative Writing and Literary Studies at Beloit, something is always happening.
 Creative writing contests.
 Visiting writers.
 Student readings.
 Zine-making workshops.
 Literary balls in your favorite character costume.
 Going to a national conference to represent the Beloit Fiction Journal, which you helped edit.